catberry/catberry/docs/index.md

 		errorTemplate.hbs
 		cat-component.json

- # directory for your own external non-catberry modules/services
+ # directory for your own external not catberry modules/services
 ./lib/
- # this directory is default destination for browser bundle building
+ # this directory is the default destination for browser bundle building
  # and it will be re-created on every start of Catberry application.
 ./public/
-	# this directory is default destination for copying assets
+	# this directory is the default destination for copying assets
 	assets/
 		document
 			favicon.ico